Compensation for Those Injured in Work Zone Accidents

 Work Zones are Dangerous for Workers

-The Pennsylvania Department of Transportation (PennDOT) reports that 43 percent of work zone crashes in 2017 involved injuries or fatalities.
+The Pennsylvania Department of Transportation (PennDOT) reports that on average, nearly half of all work zone crashes involve injuries or fatalities.
 According to PennDOT, state highways (including state-maintained roads that are not designated as interstates) are the most dangerous, followed by interstates, the turnpike, and local roads.

 Causes of Work Zone Accidents

 One work zone fatality occurs for every four billion vehicle-miles of travel, according to the Bureau of Transportation Statistics (BTS).
 Construction workers and other employees at road construction sites may be seriously injured or killed when drivers fail to follow safety precautions around work zones or when proper safety precautions are not taken at the worksite.
 Some common causes of work zone accidents affecting highway workers include:

 - Distracted driving – Drivers who are not paying attention may not notice signs for upcoming construction, gradually-narrowing lanes, or detours.
 Consequently, they may crash into work zones, injuring workers on site.

 - Obstacles/Debris – Road debris and other obstacles in the road may cause drivers to accidentally veer into a work zone.
 Distracted drivers may also fail to notice barricades or other intentionally-placed road obstacles.

 - Speeding – There are typically signs informing drivers of upcoming work zones and advising them of lowered speed limits.
 Drivers who continue to drive at the normal rate of speed may not be able to slow down in time to avoid a work zone crash.

 - Runovers/Backovers – Workers may be run over or backed over by construction vehicles.
 Workers who are inattentive or inadequately trained are most likely to cause such a heavy machinery accident.